-Joshua Bitting, PhD (cand.) serves as Program Director at the St. John Paul II Foundation where he oversees development of a parish-based marriage enrichment program based on our Together in Holiness conference series and curriculum.
+Joshua Bitting, PhD (cand.) serves as Program Director at the St. John Paul II Foundation where he oversees the Foundation's Together in Holiness Formation series.
 Born and raised in Wichita, Kansas, Joshua came into full communion with the Catholic Church on June 22nd, 2003, the Feast of Corpus Christi while completing his BA in philosophy at Southwestern College (Winfield, Kansas).
 Joshua attended Franciscan University of Steubenville where he earned his MA in theology.
 Afterwards, he had the opportunity to study at the Pontifical University of the Holy Cross (Santa Croce) in Rome, Italy.
 Since then, he has served the Church in various capacities at both the parish and diocesan levels.
 Currently, he is completing his PhD in theology and catechetics from the University of Notre Dame, Sydney, Australia.
 Joshua and his beautiful wife, Amanda, have six children, and enjoy sharing the Gospel of life in their primary vocation as spouses and parents.

-Susie Lopez is a Conference Coordinator and Team Leader at the St. John Paul II Foundation where she coordinates both Converging Roads and Together in Holiness conferences, and supports the conference team as they plan and execute conferences across the country.
+Susie Lopez is Director of Conference Events at the St. John Paul II Foundation where she oversees and supports the conference team as they plan and execute conferences across the country.
 Susie earned her BS in Kinesiology from Texas A&M University.
 Prior to joining the St. John Paul II Foundation in 2017, she worked at Baylor College of Medicine in the philanthropy and alumni relations office.
 Over the years, she has been involved with the Houston chapter of Young Catholic Professionals and is active in her home parish of St. Joseph Catholic Church in Houston.
 She is grateful and humbled to have the opportunity to use her gifts and talents to enrich the lives touched by the St. John Paul II Foundation.